 What are the rules of improvisation in music?

-The composer or conductor of music that was written down and is performed by musicians who are reading music from a score may set certain rules for improvisation in music.
-For example, an improvised solo section in music might be based on chords I – IV – V – I, with the musician improvising within the scale patterns for each chord.
+The composer or conductor of written music sets rules for improvisation.
+An improvised solo might follow chords I – IV – V – I, with the musician improvising within scale patterns for each chord.

 What should I listen to before improvising?

-Even if you are not interested in improvisation yourself, it can be helpful to listen to music by musicians who improvise.
-This gives you an idea of the types of music that music improvisers make.
-Some good examples of music that has been composed for improvisation include “A Rainbow in Curved Air” by Terry Riley, “Electronic Sonata for Souls Loved by Nature” by Sun Ra, and the music of Duke Ellington.
+Even if you don’t want to improvise yourself, it’s helpful to listen to musicians who do.
+This gives you an idea of the types of music improvisers create.
+Examples include “A Rainbow in Curved Air” by Terry Riley, “Electronic Sonata for Souls Loved by Nature” by Sun Ra, and Duke Ellington’s works.

 How to improvise in music?

-Many musicians claim that they are not good improvisers, or they say that music just “comes to them” when they improvise.
-However, music is all around us every day, and most musicians will have heard music with improvisation sections before – so if they want to create music spontaneously, then it’s possible to do it in almost any music style!
+Many musicians think they aren’t good improvisers, or they say music just “comes to them” when they do.
+However, we’re surrounded by music every day, and most have heard improvisation before.
+So, if you want to create spontaneous music, it’s possible in almost any style!
 Follow the steps below to get started.

 1. Learn music theory

-This means knowing the basics of music such as how music is notated, what pitches and intervals are in music, and how chords work.
+This means knowing the basics of music, like how music is notated, understanding pitches and intervals, and how chords work.

 2. Familiarize yourself with the basic chord progressions

-If you’re just getting started with improvisation, try starting with music such as jazz music, which is based around chords and chord progressions instead of melodies.
-A good book to get started with music theory for improvisation is “Jazz Piano: Chords and Progressions” by Mark Levine
+If you’re new to improvisation, start with jazz, which focuses on chords and progressions instead of melodies.
+A useful book on music theory for improvisation is “Jazz Piano: Chords and Progressions” by Mark Levine.

 3. Practice improvising using the basic chords and scales in music

 Start slow and gradually increase the tempo.
-Make up music as you go along, just as jazz music improvisers do!
-If ever you find yourself stuck for ideas during music improvisation, try to think of the music that you are currently hearing – whether it’s music in your head or music coming from another source such as a radio or an iPod.
+Improvise like jazz musicians!
+If you’re stuck for ideas, listen to the music in your head or from a source like the radio or an iPod.

 What are some music examples of improvisation in music?

-Examples of improvisation music are “So What” by Miles Davis, or music from John Coltrane’s album “A Love Supreme”.
-Other excellent examples include music of Rimsky-Korsakov, who composed excellent examples of music for improvising.
+Examples of improvisation music include “So What” by Miles Davis and John Coltrane’s “A Love Supreme”.
+Rimsky-Korsakov also composed notable pieces for improvising.

 What is the difference between composition and improvisation?

-Composition music often includes improvisation music sections, or music improvisers might be included in an ensemble music group.
-Music improvisation is very similar to music composition – they are both based on music theory.
-However, music improvisers must use their ears instead of looking at the sheet music when creating music.
+Composition often includes improvisation sections, or improvisers might be part of an ensemble.
+Improvisation is similar to composition—both rely on music theory.
+However, improvisers must use their ears instead of reading sheet music.

 Can improvisation be used for music composition?